CEGRcode/scriptmanager-docs/docs/figure-generation/heatmap-labeler.md

 <img src={require('./img/LabelHeatMapSchematic.jpg').default} style={{width:70+'%'}}/>

-Typically this tool is used to label figures such as merged ChIP-exo heatmaps, ATAC-seq heatmaps plot of tag counts, or four color sequence plots but there is no reason it cannot be used for any input `.png`.
+Typically this tool is used to label merged ChIP-exo heatmap or other sequencing assay pileup heatmaps of tag counts but there is no reason it cannot be used for any input `.png`.

 <img src={require('/../static/md-img/Figure_Generation/LabelHeatMapWindow.png').default} style={{width:70+'%'}}/>

 Any file with a `.png` extension may be loaded into the Label Heatmap tool.
 When a batch of files have been loaded, the user can type out axes labels, font size, specify border widths, colors, and tick height.

 Clicking "Generate" will execute the script to write `.svg` files, each with one of the `.png` files embedded and annotated by the user-specifications.
 The output files will be named like the input files with the `_label.svg` suffix replacing the `.png` extension.

+### Input files (PNG)
+This tool will embed a [PNG][png-format] file into an output `.svg` with a title, axes, and tickmark labels.

 ### Axis Line formating
 * **Border width** refers to the pixel width of all lines used from the border thickness around the PNG to the tick mark line widths.